alebyers/16_20_primaries/README.md

 ## Repository Structure

-## How to Reproduce

-Each year’s analysis includes a step-by-step breakdown of required files, Python scripts, and outputs.
+Since analysis was done for two elections with different candidates, there is a 2016 folder and 2020 folder each with their own data, Python scripts and outputs.
 See the individual year-specific README files for detailed instructions.

+## Caveats

+FEC classify primary / general.
+Imperfect process as some contributions are marked as "g2016" with a date in 2015.
+Possible discrepancy around separating general // Mention inconsistencies looked at contributions in all of 2015 up through June 8, 2016.
+I did not use the PGI classification of FEC